-Lord Methuen’s encounter battle at the Modder River, fought on 28th November 1899, as the British advanced to relieve Kimberley
+Lord Methuen’s encounter battle, fought on 28th November 1899 in the Boer War, as his British force advanced to relieve Kimberley

 The previous battle in the Boer War is the Battle of Graspan

 The next battle in the Boer War is the Battle of Stormberg

 Date: 28th November 1899.